Harshawardhan2209/Harshawardhan2209/README.md

 </p>

 ### 🙋‍♂️ About Me
-- 👩‍🎓 I'm a sophomore at **PESMCOE studying Information  Technology**
+- 👩‍🎓 I'm a sophomore at **PESMCOE studying Information  Technology** and  intern @Cybernetics Software private Ltd

 - 🔭 I’m looking to contribute to **Open Source**

-- I’m currently intern @Cybernetics Software private Ltd**

 - 🌱 I’m currently exploring **Machine learning**